kristopherjohnson/cxxforth/cxxforth.cpp.md

 Initialization
 --------------

-In `initializeDictionary()`, we set up the initial contents of the dictionary.
+In `initializeDefinitions()`, we set up the initial contents of the dictionary.
 This is the Forth kernel that Forth code can use to implement the rest of a working system.